wilsonmar/oss-perf/swagger-codegen-jmeter/README.md

  https://generator.swagger.io/api/gen/clients/java
  ```

-0. Change the language specification (instead of "java" in the example), then press Enter to execute.
+0. If you want to generate for a different language than java, backspace to change the language specification (instead of "java" in the sample request above), then press Enter to execute.

 0. In the JSON response is a link to a zip file containing the ruby client specified, like this one: